Flexbox Layout Examples: Most Common Layouts

 However, let's say we want to position these flex-items differently.
 We have 2 major options: we can position them along the horizontal axis or the vertical axis.

-To position the flex-items along the horizontal axis, use justify-content
+To position the flex-items along the horizontal axis, use justify-content here:

 or

-.
+Note that flex-end has better browser support at time of writing, but is being phased out in favor of end.
 This is because Flexbox and CSS Grid properties are being harmonized, so we can use the same properties in both systems.
 That's why the 'flex-' and 'grid-' prefixes are being dropped.

-We can also align the flex-items vertically with align-items
+We can also align the flex-items vertically with align-items:

 or